Belvedere, Vienna: Belvedere and Franz Ferdinand

 Following the relocation of the imperial collections, both of the Belvedere Palaces ceased to be public museums for a while at least.
-In 1896 Emperor Franz Joseph I decided that the Upper Belvedere should serve as a residence for the heir to the throne, his nephew Franz Ferdinand.
+In 1896, Emperor Franz Joseph I decided that the Upper Belvedere should serve as a residence for the heir to the throne, his nephew Franz Ferdinand.
 The heir presumptive had the palace remodeled under the supervision of the architect Emil von Förster, who was also imperial undersecretary, and it served from that point onwards as Franz Ferdinand's residence.
 By contrast, the Moderne Galerie was opened a few years later, on 2 May 1903, in the Lower Belvedere.
-This museum was the first state collection in Austria that was exclusively dedicated to modern art and came about upon the instigation of the Union of Austrian Artists, known as the Vienna Secession.
+The museum was the first state collection in Austria that was exclusively dedicated to modern art and came about upon the instigation of the Union of Austrian Artists, known as the Vienna Secession.
 The aim was to juxtapose Austrian art with international modernism.
 From the outset, major works by Vincent van Gogh, Claude Monet, and Giovanni Segantini were bought for the Moderne Galerie.
-The museum was then renamed the k.u.k.
+The museum was renamed the k.u.k.
 Staatsgalerie ("Imperial and Royal Gallery") in 1911 after it was decided to expand the focus beyond modern art to include works from earlier eras.
 The assassination of heir-apparent Franz Ferdinand and his wife, the outbreak of World War I, and the ensuing collapse of the Habsburg Monarchy in 1918 marked the start of a new era for the Belvedere.

 Belvedere in the First and Second Republic

 Shortly after the end of the war in November 1918, the art historian Franz Haberditzl submitted a request to the Ministry of Education, asking for the palaces to be left to the Staatsgalerie.
 This application was granted the very next year.
 The nationalization of the Belvedere palace complex was also laid down in the draft document to reorganize the former imperial collections drawn up by Hans Tietze in 1920–21.
 In addition to the museums that still exist today, it also included plans to set up an Österreichische Galerie (Austrian Gallery) and a Moderne Galerie.
-During the 1921–23 reorganization the Baroque Museum in the Lower Belvedere was added to the existing museum ensemble.
+During the 1921–23 reorganization, the Baroque Museum in the Lower Belvedere was added to the existing museum ensemble.
 The Moderne Galerie was opened in the Orangery in 1929.

-The palaces suffered considerable damage during World War II.
-Parts of the Marble Hall in the Upper Belvedere and the Hall of Grotesques in the Lower Belvedere were destroyed by bombs.
-After reconstruction work was completed, the Österreichische Galerie reopened in the upper palace on 4 February 1953.
-The Baroque Museum opened in the lower palace and the Museum mittelalterlicher österreichischer Kunst ("Museum of Medieval Austrian Art") opened in the Orangery on 5 December 1953.
+The palaces suffered considerable damage during World War II, with parts of the Marble Hall in the Upper Belvedere and the Hall of Grotesques in the Lower Belvedere destroyed by bombs.
+Postwar restoration extended from 1945 to 1953, during which time, in 1950, a major fire beginning in the Golden Chamber on the upper floor of Upper Belvedere destroyed several important rooms and works displayed there.
+On 4 February 1953, the Österreichische Galerie reopened, followed by the Baroque Museum.
+The Museum mittelalterlicher österreichischer Kunst ("Museum of Medieval Austrian Art") opened in the Orangery on 5 December 1953.